yuly16/Scala-Native-GSoC-Report/readme.md

 ## 5.2 Add `SortedSet` in MergeProcessor

 In the function `advance` in `MergeProcessor`, we change the type of `todo` to `SortedSet`, which makes the code cleaner and avoids transforming `todo` to array and sorting it when executing advance as the previous version.
 The push request link is [here](https://github.com/scala-native/scala-native/pull/2819).
 All work is done and it will be merged within a week.

+## 6. Future work

+The future work is to implement parallel optimization based on our investigation.
+Changing the logic of the interflow optimizer is necessary.
+It is a quite difficult task, but I believe it will bring the huge improvement on Scala Native.